Royal Swedish Yacht Club (KSSS)

 Personal learning

-This is our first time working with a front-end development team, and it was also my introduction to the agile methodology.
-At first, my team felt overwhelmed by the numerous weekly meetings and found it difficult to keep up with the pace.
-They preferred shorter, daily check-ins instead.
-To accommodate this, we adapted the agile process to suit their needs, introducing key roles like project owner and scrum master to improve communication.
-This tailored approach helped simplify interactions and enhanced our collaboration, making the workflow smoother and more effective.
+This was our first time working with a front-end development team and my first experience with the agile methodology.
+Initially, my team felt overwhelmed by the number of weekly meetings and struggled to keep up with the fast pace.
+They preferred shorter daily check-ins instead.
+To improve our workflow, we adjusted the agile process to meet our needs.
+We introduced key roles such as project owner and scrum master to enhance communication.
+These changes simplified our collaboration and helped us work together more smoothly and effectively.